rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 Message acknowledgement (see section :ref:`message-acknowledgement`) is implicit in the following figures.

-**Functional state, functional position or state booleans changes at the site**
+**Functional state, functional position or status bits changes at the site**

 .. mermaid::
+   :caption: Functional state, functional position or status bits changes at the site

    sequenceDiagram
      autonumber